AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 ## Lifestage Carryover/Hardening

-*Status*: Final data collection, outline data available
+*Status*: Start a draft of Westcott data for potential paper

-*Next step*: Analyze final qPCR data and write methods section
+*Next step*: Write methods and results of Westcott paper

-*Timeline*: Finish analysis and methods by October 2025
+*Timeline*: End of December 2025

 ## PolyIC Larvae